Tessa Rowntree

 Elisabeth Harvey Rowntree, always known as Tessa (1909–1999), was a British Quaker who worked in Czechoslovakia in 1938–1939 evacuating refugees who were fleeing from oppression by Nazi Germany.
 Rowntree is known for escorting trainloads of refugees through German controlled areas to seaports in Poland and the Netherlands where they boarded ships to sail to Britain.

 Early life

-Tessa Rowntree was born in York, England in 1909 in a Quaker family.
+Tessa Rowntree was born in York, England, in 1909 in a Quaker family.
 She was the second child and oldest daughter of Arnold Stephenson Rowntree (1872–1951), a Liberal MP, and Mary Katharine Harvey (1876–1961).
 She attended The Mount School in York and graduated from the London School of Economics.
 Michael Rowntree, who became the chairman of Oxfam, was a younger brother.

-Austria united with Nazi Germany in March and April 1938 and Rowntree began working at the Friends Center in Vienna, Austria.
+Austria united with Nazi Germany in March and April 1938 and Rowntree began working at the Friends Centre in Vienna, Austria.
 During her stay there she attended a rally of Adolf Hitler.
-She described him as "magnetic" but with a "horrid little voice."
+She described him as "magnetic" but with a "horrid little voice".